 Whether you forgot to remove the pen from your pocket, had a mishap at the office, or your little one decided to draw you a picture—on your shirt!—ink stains are never a welcome sight.
 And removing ink stains from clothing can be a challenge, especially depending on the type of ink you are dealing with.

 Not all ink stains are created equally.
 If you have a water-based ink stain, count yourself lucky.

-These are some of the easiest ink stains to remove, and include inks like washable markers.
-Permanent ink stains, including most permanent highlighters and markers, can be an absolute nightmare to remove.
-Ballpoint ink falls in the middle since it can be tricky to remove, but it responds well to most treatment methods.
+These are some of the easiest ink stains to remove and include inks like washable markers.
+On the other hand, a permanent ink stain, including those from most permanent highlighters and markers, can be an absolute nightmare to remove.
+Ballpoint ink falls somewhere in the middle since it can be tricky to remove but responds well to most treatment methods.

+This traditional cleaning method is ideal for water-based ink.
 Lay the stained clothing on top of a clean, dry towel or cloth.
 Apply water to the stained area and blot with another clean cloth.
 While you blot, the stain will begin to transfer onto the cleaning cloth.
-Apply a small amount of liquid laundry detergent onto the ink stain and allow the fabric to sit for 3-5 minutes.
-Dish soap is not a great substitute in this case.
+Apply a small amount of liquid laundry detergent onto the ink stain and allow the fabric to sit for 3 to 5 minutes.

 Rinse the stained area completely free of the rubbing alcohol; multiple rinses may be necessary.

 If you are trying to remove ballpoint pen ink, after using the rubbing alcohol apply regular liquid laundry detergent onto the area and let it sit for 3 to 5 minutes.
 Then wash in the hottest water that is safe for the fabric.